 3 semester hours (2 class hours/4 studio hours) Designed to be taken immediately after ART274, Video & Motion Fundamentals.
 Students will utilize their preproduction and cinematography skills to produce a short dramatic narrative, which will be entirely edited digitally.
 Digital audio and digital graphics will be added to complete the production.
 Final productions will be broadcast by local cable stations.
-Prerequisite: ART 274 and consent of instructor.
+Prerequisite: ART 274 with a grade of "C" or better and consent of instructor.